Happy Presidents Day

 Eisenhower won large sums in barracks poker games, sending so many soldiers broke that he had to stop playing with the enlisted men.
 However, it didn’t affect his incredible popularity.

-Barack Obama – Barack Obama is a casual poker player and an avid poker player.
+Barack Obama – Barack Obama is a casual and avid poker player.
 He learned the game as a kid in high school and played with his grandfather and classmates.
 He plays many variations such as stud, draw, Holdem, or exotic forms.

 Related Post – HISTORY OF POKER – FROM THE WILD WEST TO THE BEST KNOWN GAME

-I’m sure this is a partial list, especially if you consider the entire cast of world leaders.
+I’m sure this is a partial list, especially considering the entire cast of world leaders.
 Card games have always been something to pass the time – or something of great intensity.